NashMiao/ontology-python-sdk-docs/source/includes/_network.md

 # Network

-This is an API set that allows you to interact with an Ontology nodes.
+This module contains functions help you to interact with an Ontology nodes by RPC, RESTful or WebSocket.